Nitisha525/Watch-Ecommerce-Website/README.md

 ## 📖 Overview

 The **Luxury Watch Website** was developed as an academic team project to design and build a visually appealing and responsive website for a luxury watch brand.
-The website focuses on providing an engaging browsing experience with a clean layout, intuitive navigation, and attractive product presentation.
+The website focuses on creating an engaging browsing experience through clean layouts, intuitive navigation, and attractive product presentation.

 ---

 ## ✨ Features

 - 🏠 Responsive Home Page
-- ⌚ Luxury Watch Collection
+- ⌚ Product Collection Page
 - 📖 About Us Page
+- 📰 Blog Page
+- 🔬 Research Page
-- 🧭 Responsive Navigation Bar
+- 🧭 Responsive Navigation
-- 🎨 Modern and Elegant User Interface
+- 🎨 Modern User Interface
 - 📱 Mobile-Friendly Design

 ---